cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 Webpack-dev-server now supports IE 10+, because of this change we have removed the ability for serve-static to run webpack to create your site.
 Serve static now will simply host static site content.

 If an html page is not found serve static will try to return /404.html with a status of 404.
-If that file is not found serve static will return a 404 status as before.
+If that file is not found, serve-static will return a 404 status as before.

 These api options have been removed from both the cli and javascript: